CtrlK

 Progressive Disclosure

-The skill appropriately references the lakebase-setup skill for prerequisite steps and defers deployment details, which is good.
-However, the inline content is quite long with two full SDK variants that could be split into separate files.
-No bundle files are provided to support the references, and the two SDK variants make the single file feel monolithic.
+The skill appropriately references the lakebase-setup skill for prerequisite and deployment steps, avoiding duplication.
+However, the two SDK variants (OpenAI vs LangGraph) are fully inlined, making the document very long.
+These could be split into separate referenced files.
+No bundle files are provided to support progressive disclosure.

 2 / 3